Locations:

 Management and Treatment

-Treatment for thyrotoxicosis depends on what’s causing it.
-Your healthcare provider will need to determine the cause of your thyrotoxicosis in order to recommend the best treatment for you.
+The treatment for thyrotoxicosis depends on the underlying cause.
+Your healthcare provider will need to find the cause to recommend the best treatment for you.

-• Radioactive iodine: If you have hyperthyroidism you may take radioactive iodine by mouth.
-Your overactive thyroid cells absorb the radioactive iodine, which damages the cells.
-This causes your thyroid to shrink and your thyroid hormone levels to go down.
+• Radioactive iodine (RAI) therapy: RAI therapy destroys overactive thyroid cells.
 This usually leads to permanent destruction of your thyroid, which then causes hypothyroidism.
-Because of this, most people who receive this treatment have to take thyroid hormone drugs for the rest of their lives to maintain appropriate hormone levels.
+Because of this, you’ll likely have to take replacement thyroid hormone medication for the rest of your life.

 Prevention